yan-soon/tp/docs/UserGuide.md

 To find the module:

-1. Type `find cs core` into the command box, and press **Enter** to execute it.<br>
+1. Type `find ma bestmodule` into the command box, and press **Enter** to execute it.<br>
 ![Find1](images/Find1.png)

-2. The result display box will display the message "1 modules listed!" and you will be able to see only the CS -coded modules that have been tagged as "core" in the Completed Modules list.
+2. The result display box will display the message "2 modules found!" and you will be able to see only the modules whose module codes contain "ma" and modules with "bestmodule" as a tag in the Completed Modules list.
 ![Find2](images/Find2.png)

 ### Deleting a Module: `delete`